ksvraja/palmyra_reference/docs/concepts/crud.md

 405 Method Not Allowed: If the user is trying to violate an API contract, for example, trying to update a resource by using a POST method.

-##### 5xx Server Errors
+**5xx Server Errors**

 These errors occur due to server failures or issues with the underlying infrastructure.

-## Admin Reference

-#### REST API - CRUDS  reference
+#### REST API - System Configuration

 The developer can create tables using their prefered database client such as heidisql or mysql workbench.

 The tables should be created with proper primary key, foreign key references.
 It is recommended to have auto-increment primary keys.
-For more information refer to the [Concepts](Concepts.md) guide.
+For more information refer to the [Data Model](datamodel.md) guide.

 After creating the tables, invoke the db synchronization action by the URL